mitre/ssl/README.md

 A plugin swapping CALDERA from HTTP to HTTPS.

 > This plugin only works if CALDERA is running on a Linux or MacOS machine.
 It requires HaProxy (>= 1.8) to be installed prior to using it.
+You can install haproxy using `brew install haproxy` (MacOS) or `sudo apt-get install haproxy` (Linux)

 When this plugin has been loaded, CALDERA will start the HAProxy service on the machine and then serve CALDERA at hxxps://[YOUR_IP]:8443, instead of the normal hxxp://[YOUR_IP]:8888.